BA (Robert College, Istanbul), MSc PhD (Minnesota)

 Selected Recent Publications

 - Tan, C.W., I. Benbasat, and Cenfetelli, R., “An Exploratory Study of the Formation and Impact of Electronic Service Failures” (accepted for publication Management Information Systems Quarterly May 2015)

-- Krasnova, H., Widjaja T., Buxmann, P., Wenniger, H. and I. Benbasat, "Why Following Friends Can Hurt You: Empirical Investigation of the Effects of Envy on Social Networking Sites" (accepted Information Systems Research Volume 26, Issue 3, September 2015, Pages 585-605.
+- Krasnova, H., Widjaja T., Buxmann, P., Wenniger, H. and I. Benbasat, "Why Following Friends Can Hurt You: Empirical Investigation of the Effects of Envy on Social Networking Sites" Information Systems Research Volume 26, Issue 3, September 2015, Pages 585-605.